 ICE 1.1.1 Large-Scale Future Land Use Map Amendments.
 Escambia County shall submit a copy of any proposed large-scale Future Land Use Map (FLUM) amendment to adjacent municipalities and counties within the jurisdiction of the Florida Department of Community Affairs and other units of government providing services but not having regulatory authority over the use of land provided that those agencies have submitted a written request to Escambia County for such information as required by Section 163.3184(3)(a), Florida Statutes.
-Procedures for intergovernmental coordination with the Escambia County School Board shall be governed by the Interlocal Agreement for Public School Facilities Element.
+Procedures for intergovernmental coordination with the Escambia County School Board shall be governed by the Interlocal Agreement for Public School Facility Planning and Objective 1.5 of the Public School Facilities Element.